Lateral humeros epicondylitis / Tennis elbow

 Epicondylitis is a condition involving pain in your elbow, sometimes also in your forearm and/ or wrist.
 It’s typically caused by overloading the tendons running from the outer and inner side of the elbow.
-This condition often appears in one of two different variants:
+This condition often appears in one of two variations:

 - Tennis elbow, which is on the outside of the elbow, ie lateral epicondylitis

-- Golfer’s elbow, which is on the inside of the elbow.
+- Golfer’s elbow, which is on the inside of the elbow, ie medial epicondylitis

-Despite their names, tennis elbow and golfer’s elbow are more likely to appear in non-athletes.
-The condition is frequent in occupations where work tasks revolve heavily around performing single-sided and repetitive wrist movements (e.g. carpentry).
+The monikers “tennis elbow” and “golfer’s elbow” are perhaps misnomers, as it’s not limited to athletes.
+This condition actually frequent occurs in occupations where work tasks revolve heavily around performing single-sided and repetitive wrist movements (e.g. carpentry).
 Within a sports context, as the names suggest, practitioners affected by the condition tend to be tennis, badminton or golf players.

-In most cases, tennis elbow and golfer’s elbow is brought about as a result of too much pressure (or a combination of heavy pressure and repeated movements) is put on the wrist extensors (the part of the wrist that allows it to bend backwards).
+In most cases, tennis elbow and golfer’s elbow is the result of too much pressure (or a combination of heavy pressure and repeated movements) on the wrist extensors.
+Wrist extensors are the part of your wrist that allows it to bend backwards.